-Soil and sediment control measures will be implemented early in the construction process and will be installed prior to any site clearing or earth moving operations.
+Soil and sediment control measures will be implemented early in the construction process and installed prior to any site clearing or earth moving operations.
 These measures will be maintained throughout the duration of construction until the permanent stabilization of soil has been achieved.
-All erosion and sediment control devices will be installed in accordance with the ESC Plans in Appendix C and the New York State Standards and Specifications for Erosion and Sediment Control (SSESC or "Blue Book") (CC 67).
+All erosion and sediment control devices will be installed in accordance with the ESCP in

+CHPE EM&CP Chapter 6-Stormwater Pollution, Soil Erosion and Sediment Control CASE 10-T-0139 (Appendix C) and the New York State Standards and Specifications for Erosion and Sediment Control (SSESC) (CC#67).

-The "Controls" section of the SWPPP included in Appendix G describes the erosion and sediment controls that will be constructed prior to clearing or grading any portion of the Project in order to reduce excessive stormwater runoff.
-In addition, all erosion and sedimentation controls will follow the Erosion Control notes shown on sheet G-002 of the Plan and Profile Drawings in Appendix C. If needed, additional erosion and sediment control measures will be installed following site inspections.
+The "Controls" section of the SWPPP included in Appendix G describes the erosion and sediment controls that will be constructed prior to clearing or grading any portion of the project in order to reduce excessive stormwater runoff.
+An ESCP is also included as Appendix C. In addition, all erosion and sedimentation controls will follow the Erosion Control notes shown on sheet G-002 of the Plan and Profile Drawings in Appendix C. If needed, additional erosion and sediment control measures will be installed following site inspections.